Early Years 1920s-1950

 The history of the Port of Corner Brook is rich and deeply intertwined with the development of the local community.
 The construction of the pulp and paper mill in 1925 marked a significant milestone, leading to increased shipping activities.
 The early 1920s saw vessels like Clarke Steamship Co.
 Ltd.’s Gaspésia calling on the port.
 During these years, passenger cruises started, with Corner Brook becoming a popular destination for tourists exploring the beautiful Bay of Islands.

 World War II highlighted the port’s strategic importance, serving industry and military needs.
 In 1946, Western Terminals Ltd. took over operating the wharves and waterfront premises, ensuring the port remained open for all shipping companies.
-The late 1940s brought further expansion, including extended pier and warehouse facilities and a ship-rail service agreement between Canadian National Railways and Clarkes.
+The late 1940s brought further expansion, including extended pier and warehouse facilities and a ship-rail service agreement between Canadian National Railway and Clarke Steamship Co.

 Growth and Expansion (1950-2000)